Using the AAPG Library

 Outside Researchers/Public Visitors

-Outside researchers and the public may visit the AA/PG Library without an appointment from 10:00-5:00, Monday through Friday.
-Researchers may request books and materials from the Library staff, and materials must be used in the reading room.
+Outside researchers and the public may visit the AA/PG Library with an appointment from 9:00-5:00, Tuesday through Friday.
+Please email AAPGLibrary@si.edu to schedule an on-site visit.
+Researchers may request books and materials from the Library staff, preferably in advance, and materials must be used in the reading room.